airbnb/epoxy-ios/README.md

 # Epoxy

-Epoxy is a suite of declarative UI frameworks for use in iOS applications written in Swift.
-It is inspired and influenced by the wonderful [Epoxy framework on Android](https://github.com/airbnb/epoxy), as well as declarative UI systems in Swift such as SwiftUI.
+Epoxy is a suite of declarative UI frameworks building pure UIKit applications in Swift.
+Epoxy is inspired and influenced by the wonderful [Epoxy framework on Android](https://github.com/airbnb/epoxy), as well as declarative UI systems in Swift such as SwiftUI.

 ## Installation